shreyansh26/Personal-Website/content/post/2019-12-15_watevr-ctf-2019-writeups/index.md

 projects: []
 ---

 This was a very fun CTF.
 Kudos to the organizers.
 I loved the problems, very interesting as well as challenging.
 I played this CTF with my team, [Abs0lut3Pwn4g3](https://ctftime.org/team/72103).
+Our final rank was 54.

 ---